Lisa Ellram: Early life and education

-Ellram grew up in Minnesota and earned her BSB degree in accounting and MBA from the University of Minnesota.
+Ellram was born in Minnesota, where grew up, and earned her BSB degree in accounting and MBA from the University of Minnesota and as an accountant for the Pillsbury Company as an accountant.
 She then traveled to Ohio to earn her Master's degree (logistics) and PhD (management) from Ohio State University.
-While earning her doctorate, she worked for the Pillsbury Company as an accountant.
+While earning her doctorate, under the supervision of Bernard J. La Londe, she worked as a Graduate Teaching Associate (1988-1990).